Dario Robleto

-Dario Robleto (born 1972) is an American transdisciplinary artist, researcher, writer, teacher and “citizen-scientist”.
+Dario Robleto (born 1972) is an American transdisciplinary artist, researcher, writer, and teacher.
 His research-driven practice results in intricately handcrafted objects that reflect his exploration of music, popular culture, science, war, and American history.

 Early life and education

 Robleto was born in San Antonio, Texas, in 1972 and he received his BFA from the University of Texas at San Antonio in 1997.

-Work
+Work and career

-Robleto uses unexpected materials such as melted vinyl records, dinosaur bones, meteorites, glass produced by atomic explosions, lost heartbeat recordings from the 19th century, and he transforms these artifacts from the vast inventory of humanity's collective past into delicately layered objects that are sincere and personal meditations on love, death, eroding memory, and healing.
+Robleto uses unexpected materials such as melted vinyl records, dinosaur bones, meteorites, glass produced by atomic explosions, and lost heartbeat recordings from the 19th century.
+He transforms them into delicately layered objects that are sincere and personal meditations on love, death, eroding memory, and healing.

-A self-described “materialist poet,” Robleto emphasizes the relationship between language and materials as a crucial component to his approach.
-“Liner notes,” usually in the form of a wall label, accompany many of the works, poetically detailing the sources embedded therein.
-A great appreciator of DJ culture, and a former DJ himself, Robleto considers his work a mixtape or “sampling” of humanity; he remixes forgotten stories and materials and reconstructs them into new artistic forms as a lens to view the future through the past.
+Robleto has been participating in activities outside the art world.
+In 2015, he was appointed as Artist in Residence in Neuroaesthetics at the University of Houston's Cullen College of Engineering, and he was invited to co-organize the 2016 International Conference on Mobile Brain-Body Imaging and the Neuroscience of Art, Innovation, and Creativity, he is co-organizing year 2 of the conference in 2017.

-Increasingly, Robleto has been participating in activities outside the art world.
-In 2015 he was appointed Artist in Residence in Neuroaesthetics at the University of Houston's Cullen College of Engineering, and he was invited to co-organize the 2016 International Conference on Mobile Brain-Body Imaging and the Neuroscience of Art, Innovation, and Creativity., he is co-organizing year 2 of the conference in 2017.
-In 2015 Robleto and Contreras-Vidal coauthored a scholarly paper titled "Your Brain on Art: Emergent Cortical Dynamics During Aesthetic Experiences”.
+In 2015, Robleto and Contreras-Vidal co-authored a scholarly paper titled "Your Brain on Art: Emergent Cortical Dynamics During Aesthetic Experiences”.
 The study considered “the brain response to conceptual art [as] studied with mobile electroencephalography (EEG) to examine the neural basis of aesthetic experiences.”
-In February 2016, Robleto was coeditor of "Mobile Brain/Body Imaging and the Neuroscience of Art, Innovation and Creativity" in a special issue of the science journal Frontiers of Human Neuroscience.
+In February 2016, Robleto was co-editor of "Mobile Brain/Body Imaging and the Neuroscience of Art, Innovation and Creativity" in a special issue of the science journal Frontiers in Human Neuroscience.

-Robleto is currently one of six artists in the Artists-in-Residence program at the prestigious SETI Institute in Mountain View, California, and in 2015 he joined a distinguished team of scientists as the artistic consultant on the Breakthrough Initiatives, which is the most extensive effort to find intelligent life beyond Earth to date.
+Robleto is currently one of six artists in the Artists-in-Residence program at the prestigious SETI Institute in Mountain View, California, and in 2015, he joined a distinguished team of scientists as the artistic consultant on the Breakthrough Initiatives, which is the most extensive effort to find intelligent life beyond Earth to date.
 Specifically, Robleto will work on the Breakthrough Message project—a multi-national effort that aims to encourage intellectual and technical debate about how and what to communicate if the current search for intelligent beings beyond Earth is successful.